-On this page we will update the list of participants for the Nordic Scouting Grounds this September.
+On this page we will update the list of participants for the European Scouting Grounds this December.

 Finn “Blomster Finn” Wiestål

 Blomster Finn is an 18 year old top lane talent out of Sweden.
 He has gotten a chance on well known teams like Millenium, and latest on Tricked playing in the CBE tournament.
 Now he is looking to prove to potential future teammates and organization that he is worth betting on!
-Blomster Finn has been fairly high up in challenger for a while, and is especially known for his Kled play, on which he has 69% win ratio over 81 games, and over 3.0 KDA.
+Blomster Finn has been fairly high up in challenger for a while, and is especially known for his Kled play.

 Dennis “Obvious” Sørensen

 Obvious has been playing professional League of Legends since 2014, and have played for several big organizations and teams.
 Amongst them can be found: SK Gaming, Gamers2, Team Dignitas and EnemyGG.
 While he has been around in the Challenger scene for a long time, he has never had the chance to play in the LCS – despite having qualified for LCS with Dignitas EU.